eehlers/eehlers.github.io/ledger.01.message.md

     barely sun snack this snack relief pipe attack disease boss enlist lawsuit

 If you want to follow along, then at some point you will need to fire up a ledger with that seed phrase.
 Either you can configure a ledger using the value above, or you can change that value to match the one for your ledger.
+A seed phrase relating to a wallet containing actual money should never be typed into an online computer.

 ## Electrum